huwanlong/docs/docs/other/english.md

 ### 173. Inflation 通货膨胀

+Inflation is an economic situation in which prices increase at the same time that the value of a nation's currency decreases.
+During times of inflation, people buy less because they cannot afford the inflated, or higher, prices.
+Since people buy less, production slows down, and many companies have to lay off workers.
+As this happens, more and more people start to worry about the future.
+Because of an increase in the number of unemployed workers, many people cannot afford to buy things they want.
+This period of high unemployment and low spending is called a recession.
+When two or more quarters have a decline in GDP, then a country is going through a recession.
+A quarter is one-fourth of the year.
+Thus, if you notice that less money is being made from the products your country produces during half the year, you can be certain it is going through a recession.

 ### 174. Moods and Weather 心情随天气而变化

+When stormy weather appears.
+Psychologists say that rain or snow can bring on depression in many people.
+A friend of mine lived in Alaska for three years, and she stayed depressed for about six months of the year.
+The reason for her depression was due to the fact that the sun barely makes an appearance during half of the year in that part of the world.
+In contrast, during sunny weather, people in Alaska and elsewhere tend to be happier and friendlier.
+During pleasant weather, people are more willing to help each other.
+But when the summer weather becomes too hot and humid, people are likely to become more irritable.

 ### 175. Body Language 肢体语言

+In additon to speaking with our voices, we alse talk with our bodies.
+People often move their hands to emphasize what they are saying and to show the person listening to them that they are saying something important.
+They also make facial gestures, such as raising their eyebrows or tilting their heads at an angle.
+Listeners use gestures, too.
+They may nod their heads to show that they have understood or shake them to indicate disagreement.
+While the power of speech gives us the ability to make a point, and the tone of our voice indicates our mood, it is our body language that is often more meaningful than our words.

 ### 176. Working Mothers 在职妈妈